sica42/CSMountsTab/README.md

 ## Installation

-1. Download or clone the addon into your `Interface\AddOns\` folder.
+1. Download the [latest release](https://github.com/sica42/CSMountsTab/releases/latest/download/CSMountsTab.zip) or clone the addon into your `Interface\AddOns\` folder.
 2. Make sure the folder is named `CSMountsTab`.
 3. Restart WoW or do a `/reload`.